 Your feedback is important to us and assists in ensuring that our services meet your needs.
 Please help us by completing the surveys that are provided to you by your trainer/assessor throughout the course.

-We also welcome feedback from you at any time by email to ceo@ahsi.edu.au or contact 02 9015 1513 to arrange an appointment with a Student Support or Manager.
+We also welcome feedback from you at any time by email to ceo@ahsi.edu.au or contact 02 8806 6777 to arrange an appointment with the Student Support officer or AHSI Management.